Welcome to today's edition of the Rush 24-7 podcast.

 We have to rebuild it because a lot of the problem we have we can't solve on our own.

-It can't be solved just because we have the strongest military In the world.
+It can't be solved just because we have the strongest military in the world.

-The whole idea that she can represent the U.S. in any which way, matter or form, is arrogance in itself.
+The whole idea that she can represent the U.S. in any which way, matter, or form is arrogance in itself.

-Is it not arrogant to say I'm going to end U.S. arrogance?
+Is it not arrogant to say, I'm going to end U.S. arrogance?

-Especially as a lib.
+Especially she's a lib.

 I mean, as a lib, arrogance is in the DNA.